Local Tips·April 28, 2026·6 min read

-Spending Shabbat in central Jerusalem — what's open, what's closed
+Shabbat in Jerusalem — what's open, what's closed, how to plan

 A calm interior corner at SpaceArt Boutique Hotel, Jerusalem